eigenhombre/i3d3/README.md

     - Display X and Y axes
     - Show X and Y axis labels
     - Single or multiple plots per page, of various sizes
-    - Draw horizontal an vertical lines on top of plot
+    - Draw horizontal and vertical lines on top of plot

 #### Not done